grpc/proposal/A29-xds-tls-security.md

 [`FilterChainMatch`][filter-chain-match] section.
 The [`transport_socket`][transport-socket]
 of the matched (selected) `filter_chain` is used to extract the [`DownstreamTlsContext`][DTC] as described [here][transport-socket-comment].
-If the `transport_socket` name is not `envoy.transport_sockets.tls` i.e.
-something we don't recognize, gRPC will NACK the LDS update.
+As part of validating all LDS updates, if a `transport_socket` name is not `envoy.transport_sockets.tls` i.e. something we don't recognize, gRPC will NACK an LDS update.
 Otherwise the `DownstreamTlsContext` thus obtained is used for the incoming connection if the server is using `XdsServerCredentials`.
 How the security configuration in `DownstreamTlsContext` is made available to the incoming connection is language dependent.
 For example, Java constructs a dynamic `SslContextProvider` that is directly usable by the connection's TLS handshaker to build an `SslContext` for the upcoming TLS handshake.
-If there is no `DownstreamTlsContext` (such as when [`transport_socket`][transport-socket] is not present or is not named `"envoy.transport_sockets.tls"`) then gRPC uses the fallback credentials for the incoming connection.
+If there is no `DownstreamTlsContext` (such as when [`transport_socket`][transport-socket] is not present) then gRPC uses the fallback credentials for the incoming connection.

 [`common_tls_context`][CTC1] in the `DownstreamTlsContext` contains the required security configuration.
 See below for [`CommonTlsContext`][CTC-type] processing.

 A secure server at a minimum requires an identity certificate which is provided by [`tls_certificate_certificate_provider_instance`][TCCPI].
-If that field is empty, gRPC will NACK the update.
+If that field is empty, gRPC will NACK an update as part of validating all LDS updates.
 If [`validation_context_certificate_provider_instance`][VCCPI1] inside [`combined_validation_context`][CVC] is provided then the server will request the client certificate.
 When [`require_client_certificate`][RCC] is `true`, gRPC requires the client certificate and will reject a connection without a valid client certificate.
-When [`require_client_certificate`][RCC] is `true`, the [`validation_context_certificate_provider_instance`][VCCPI1] value should be present otherwise gRPC will NACK the LDS update.
+When [`require_client_certificate`][RCC] is `true`, the [`validation_context_certificate_provider_instance`][VCCPI1] value should be present otherwise gRPC will NACK an LDS update as part of validating all LDS updates.

-If any of the following fields are present, gRPC will NACK the LDS update:
+If any of the following fields are present, gRPC will NACK an LDS update as part of validating all LDS updates:

 * [require_sni][REQ-SNI]
 * [session_ticket_keys][SESSION-TICKET-KEYS]